jmcnamara/pytest_c_testrunner/docs/source/conftest.rst

      'GOT':           'This is bar',
      'line_number':   9 }

 These results are then returned as a ``pytest.Item``::

         for test_result in test_results:
             yield CTestItem(test_result["function_name"], self, test_result)

+Note, it isn't essential that we capture all of the information shown above.
+None of it is strictly required by ``pytest`` apart from the test function name.
+The idea here is that we try to capture any usefule information that we want to display in the testrunner output.
+In the next section we will see how we can format and display that information.

 Formatting the test report
 --------------------------